ryanketzner/SparseMatrix/README.md

 # SparseMatrix
 First homework for CDA5110.
 The core implementation of the sparse matrix class is in the file `sparse.hpp`.
-The file `main.cpp` generates sparse matrices from the .mtx files, multiplies multiplies their 1000th power by a vector, and prints out the runtime.
+The file `main.cpp` generates sparse matrices from the .mtx files, multiplies their 1000th power by a vector, and prints out the runtime.

 ## Build Instructions